 • Enjoyed one of the most successful WNBA careers in history, winning four championships, earning two WNBA MVP honors and claiming three league scoring titles in her first four seasons

-• Four-year letterwinner at USC from 1982-86, helping the program to a pair of national championships alongside teammate Cheryl Miller
+• Four-year letterwinner at USC, helping the program to a pair of national championships alongside teammate Cheryl Miller

 • After a 15-year professional career, that also saw her enjoy international success by winning the 1988 Olympic Gold Medal, began a long run as a collegiate head coach that included stops at Prairie View A&M, UNC Wilmington, Texas Southern and USC